wephy/fractal-explorer/README.md

 * Add regular jit and/or cuda emulation fallback for cuda incompatible systems
 * Add menu screen (for entering fractal, resolution, colormap, max iterations, etc.) => turn into executable
 * Add additional controls (e.g. return to original position)
+* Add the option to select colourmap in command line execution